angusjlowe/rtrunc/README.md

 ## Example usage

-All the example code in this section is contained in examples/td_opt_example.py.
+Most of the example code in this section is contained in examples/td_opt_example.py.

 ### Computing the trace distance
 First, we'll import the necessary packages and create a random quantum